This policy has been updated on, and is valid as of, September 17, 2019

 - To send our supporters marketing information about our projects, fundraising activities and appeals where we have their consent or are otherwise permitted to do so

-- To fulfil contractual obligations entered into with supporters
+- To fulfill contractual obligations entered into with supporters

 - To support volunteers, such as during build or fundraising events